Pre-Health

 |

-This is the second of a two-course sequence in human anatomy & physiology.
-This intensive course is intended to prepare students for careers in the health sciences (sports medicine, physical therapy, EMS, nursing, physician assistant, etc.).
-Lessons and laboratory exercises focus on homeostasis, metabolism, acid-base balance, growth and development, and the endocrine, cardiovascular, lymphatic, respiratory, urinary, digestive, and reproductive systems.
-Students are also required to successfully complete a cumulative assessment of anatomy & physiology objectives from both BIOL250 and BIOL251.
-This course includes a hands-on laboratory component, and students are required to perform dissection of preserved animal specimens.
-Some of the laboratory activities require the use of glass or sharp laboratory instruments; therefore, students must have a safe work area available to perform laboratory activities.
-Students must also have room temperature storage available in order to maintain laboratory materials and specimens through both BIOL250 and BIOL251.
-Refrigerated storage is not required.
-In addition, students must be able to document their laboratory work using still pictures and/or video.
-Lab material for this course will only be provided once.
-If you need replacement lab equipment for any reason or need to retake the course later, you will need to purchase your own lab refills.
-NOTE: Students may take either BIOL201 or BIOL250/BIOL251 for credit, but not both versions of anatomy & physiology.
+This is the second of a two-course sequence in human anatomy and physiology.
+It is an intensive course intended to enhance knowledge often needed in the health sciences, such as sports medicine, physical therapy, EMS, nursing, or as a physician assistant).
+The lessons and laboratory exercises focus on homeostasis; metabolism; acid-base balance; human growth and development; and the body’s endocrine, cardiovascular, lymphatic, respiratory, urinary, digestive, and reproductive systems.
+Students are also required to successfully complete a cumulative assessment of anatomy and physiology objectives from both BIOL250 and BIOL251.
+This course also includes a virtual laboratory component.
+NOTE: Students may take either BIOL201 or BIOL250/BIOL251 for credit, but not both versions of the anatomy and physiology courses.
 (Prerequisite: BIOL250)

 Registration Dates Course Dates Session Weeks